alanorther/devops-fun-rescale/README.md

 ### AWS Profile Used

-By default this used the default profile in your ~/.aws/credentials file.
+By default this uses the default profile in your ~/.aws/credentials file.

 To change the profile used, change the profile in the terraform/provider.tf file: